 Brenda Baker was born in Newfoundland to parents Elizabeth McGraw and Ewart Strowbridge.
-Brenda currently lives in Labrador City with her husband.
-She is the proud mother of two amazing daughters and grandmother of an equally amazing baby girl.
+She currently lives in Labrador City with her husband and is the proud mother of two amazing daughters and grandmother of an equally amazing baby girl.

 Brenda is a substitute teacher with a B.ED. in French and English.
 She also has a B.A. in French and Linguistics.
 Starting a blog in 2015, she rediscovered her love of creative writing.
-Three years later, she self-published her debut poetry collection.
+Three years later, Brenda self-published her debut poetry collection.

 Brenda dreams of becoming a full-time writer when she grows up, which probably won’t be any time soon.
 Along the way, she hopes to keep learning and celebrating the moments that make life beautiful.